bjorkstromm/martinbjorkstrom.com/input/posts/2020-04-17-i-ported-my-blog-to-statiq.md

 ```

 ### Summary
-If you've made it this far, congratulations, now you hopefully know a little bit more about how Statiq works and the concept of pipelines, modules and documents.
+If you have made it this far, congratulations, now you hopefully know a little bit more about how Statiq works and the concept of pipelines, modules, and documents.
 For me, the biggest _aha moment_ when starting out with Statiq came when I realized that documents are just placeholders for metadata.
-Documents may or may not contain content, but they'll always contain some metadata.
-Documents may or may not exist in the input directory, and the may or may not be written to the output directory, but they'll always contain metadata.
+Documents may or may not contain content, but they will always contain some metadata.
+Documents may or may not exist in the input directory, and the may or may not be written to the output directory, but they will always contain metadata.

 Please note, that if your only intention is to create a blog, or port your existing Wyam-based blog to Statiq, this approach may not be what you wanted.
 You should therefore wait for [`Statiq.Web`](https://github.com/statiqdev/Statiq.Web/) to be released, and you'll get the same (or even better) experience that you can get with Wyam today.
 But if you, like me, likes tinkering then I definitely recommend creating you own site just using the modules found in [`Statiq.Framework`](https://github.com/statiqdev/Statiq.Framework).
-It's also very easy to create custom modules yourself, even though this doesn't contain any information about that.
-But stay tuned, who knows, maybe I'll write a post about custom modules or shortcodes in the future.
+It is also very easy to create custom modules yourself, even though this does not contain any information about that.
+But stay tuned, who knows, maybe I will write a post about custom modules or shortcodes in the future.

 A special thanks goes out to [Dave Glick](https://github.com/daveaglick/) for all the effort you put into this wonderful framework and the countless hours of support.
 Wyam is dead, long live Statiq!